Muriel-Salvan/AutoTest/README.md

 2. Disable Combat AI, so that NPCs should not attack player.
 3. Disable Non-combat AI, so that NPCs should not initiate actions.
 4. Teleport the player to the test cell `AutoTest_TestHall`.
 5. Summon a copy of the NPC to be tested in front of him, without any inventory.
+(Configurable through the 'Config' file, see below)
 6. Take a screenshot.

 Example of Run file for this test, in `SKSE\Plugins\StorageUtilData\AutoTest_NPCs_Run.json`: